-- Students must eat in the location that has been designated for their grade level. - Students must be seated at designated table spots at all times and may not stand in groups to socialize. - Students must ask permission of the lunch supervisor if they need to use the restroom, or leave their designated area for any reason. - Students must walk while in the cafeteria, particularly when entering the line for food. - Students must wait until their tables are called in order to purchase lunch. - Students are not to cut or engage in horseplay while in line. - Every student is responsible for cleaning up his/her own garbage. - Students may not throw food, or any other object, for any reason. - Students may not share food or purchase snacks for another student. - Disrespect or insubordination toward cafeteria staff members/lunch supervisors will not be tolerated; cafeteria staff members deserve the same level of respect as do teachers and other staff members
+- Students must eat in the location that has been designated for their grade level. - Middle school students may choose where they would like to sit in their designated location. - Students must be seated at designated table spots at all times and may not stand in groups to socialize. - Students must ask permission of the lunch supervisor if they need to use the restroom, or leave their designated area for any reason. - Students must walk while in the cafeteria, particularly when entering the line for food. - Students must wait until their tables are called in order to purchase lunch.

+- Students are not to cut or engage in horseplay while in line. - Every student is responsible for cleaning up his/her own garbage. - Students may not throw food, or any other object, for any reason. - Disrespect or insubordination toward cafeteria staff members/lunch supervisors will not be tolerated; cafeteria staff members deserve the same level of respect as do teachers and other staff members.